 What Do These Four Forms of Transportation Have in Common?

 The single fuel concept (SFC) has streamlined military logistics by using a single type of fuel for both aircraft and ground vehicles.
 This is achieved by using aviation turbine fuel (like JP-8) as a common fuel source, simplifying supply chains, reducing storage requirements, and improving interoperability among different types of equipment.
-Since 1998 NATO adopted SFC (aircraft, trucks, tanks) all use the same fuel.
+Since 1998 NATO adopted SFC (aircraft, trucks, tanks) all use the same fuel. a single, kerosene-based fuel.
+SFC first implemented in December 1989, when JP5 was used as the single fuel during Operation "Just Cause" in Panama.

 To save cost in 2012 the services began switching to F-24 fuel in the United States.
-2021 AmericaOne was released for market development
+In 2021 AmericaOne was released for market development

-Single-Fuel Concept - AmericaOne
+Single-Fuel Concept - AmericaOne SFC

 America One has a J8 kerosene-based jet fuel primarily used by the U.S. military.
 It's the military equivalent of Jet A-1, but with the addition of corrosion and anti-icing additives.
 JP-8 is the dominant military jet fuel grade for NATO air forces.

-JP-8 was specified in 1990 by the U.S. government as a replacement for government diesel fueled vehicles.
+JP-8 Fuel was specified in 1990 by the U.S. government as a replacement for government diesel fueled vehicles.
 This is in the wider context of the 1986 NATO Single-Fuel Concept agreement, in which F-34 (JP-8) is to replace F-54 (diesel fuel) in land vehicles and F-40 (JP-4) in land-based turbine aircraft to simplify logistics.[3]
 It is also used as coolant in engines and some other aircraft components.

-JP-8 was specified in 1990 by the U.S. government as a replacement for government diesel fueled vehicles.
+JP-8 Fuel was specified in 1990 by the U.S. government as a replacement for government diesel fueled vehicles.
 This is in the wider context of the 1986 NATO Single-Fuel Concept agreement, in which F-34 (JP-8) is to replace F-54 (diesel fuel) in land vehicles and F-40 (JP-4) in land-based turbine aircraft to simplify logistics.[3]
 It is also used as coolant in engines and some other aircraft components.